-Major update June 2016
+Major update June 2017

 Energy is the ability to perform work.
 Power is the rate at which energy is used.
-An excellent example is of stacking cans on supermarket shelves.
+For example, consider stacking cans on supermarket shelves.
 Virtually anyone, no matter how slight, can over time, lift a hundred 1 kg cans from floor level to a shelf two metres high.
-Doing so requires a known amount of energy but very little power.
-A weightlifter, however, who heaves that same 100 kg through two metres in a second or two uses the same amount of energy.
+Doing so, however, requires a known amount of energy but very little power.
+A weightlifter who heaves that same 100 kg through two metres in a second or two likewise uses the same amount of energy.
 The power required however is hugely more.
-(Power was initially defined by the ability – of a brewery horse! – to lift weight over time.)

-Massive power – but the energy expended is much as that of a supermarket shelf packer over an hour or so.
+Massive power, but the energy expended is much as that of a supermarket shelf packer over an hour or so.
 Olympic weightlifter Svetlanas Podobedova.
 Pic: courtesy Wikipedia

 There are various types of lithium batteries.
 Those of lithium cobalt oxide (LiCoO2) batteries store the most energy but fires in two Boeing 787s (in early 2013) resulted in grounding all fifty 787s then in service.
 Production of the aircraft ceased until the issue was resolved.

 The lithium-ion batteries used for RVs and solar homes (LiFePO4), however, use a very different technology.
 Their makers claim, effectively non-flammable unless exposed to temperatures above 10000 C (well above that of molten steel).
 In addition they are non-toxic.
 They store about 105-120 watt hours/kilogram.